-B. Acceptable Use Policy
+b.
+Acceptable Use Policy

 - 1. Computers are to be used for academic purposes only. - 2.
-E-mail and games are not allowed. - 3.
-My Space, Face Book, YouTube, chat rooms, and Instant Messaging (i.e. MSN Messenger, Yahoo Messenger, ICQ, etc.) are prohibited. - 4.
+Personal email and games are not allowed during the instructional period. - 3.
+SnapChat, Twitter, FaceBook, YouTube, chat rooms, and Instant Messaging (i.e. MSN Messenger, Yahoo Messenger, ICQ, etc.) are prohibited.
+This includes sites not mentioned or invented yet. - 4.
 Visiting inappropriate sites on purpose is not allowed and will be treated as a serious breach of appropriate library behavior with consequences to match.

-C. Checkout Policies
+c.
+Checkout Policies

-- 1. Checkout for general materials is 2 weeks. - 2.
-Students are allowed up to 2 renewals. - 3.
+- 1. Checkout for general materials is two weeks. - 2.
+Students are allowed up to two renewals. - 3.
 Students may have a total of five items checked out at one time. - 4.
 Students are responsible for returning books on or before the due date.
 Overdue notices will be sent each month.
-Students who do not return materials after receiving 2 overdue notices may be denied borrowing privileges. - 5.
+Students who do not return materials after receiving two overdue notices may be denied borrowing privileges. - 5.
 Reference books and magazines must remain in the library. - Photocopies cost \$.10 per sheet. - Black and White printouts cost \$.10 per sheet. - Color printouts cost \$.25 per sheet

-20. Athletic Eligibility Requirements THIS POLICY MAY BE REVISED
+19. Athletic Eligibility Requirements THIS POLICY MAY BE REVISED